Search All FAQ Topics Below:

 No. Unfortunately, the only way we have of tracking Rewards is through your link.

 Once you have paid your second invoice in full, we’ll send you a $50 Visa® Reward Card in the next few weeks.
-This typically happens around 75 days after you enroll, but it can take longer depending on your billing cycle.
+This typically happens around 4 to 6 weeks after you enroll, but it can take longer depending on your billing cycle.

 Rewards may choose from a wide variety of plans and rates designed to fit their needs.

 Unfortunately, you will not receive a Visa® Reward Card.
 Since Rewards are not redeemable for cash, we must be able to send Visa® Reward Cards to a customer with an active account.

 No. Since donations technically come out of our profits—rather than your bill—we don’t have a way of tracking individual customer contributions.
 However, we take great pride in donating to these veteran causes on your behalf.

 Not at all.
 The electricity meter attached to your property only allows one provider to service your property at a time.
 You just need to call us to enroll.
 Once we submit your request for power through Veteran Energy, your service with your other provider will automatically switch over.
 You won’t even notice it.

 It depends on what date you chose at enrollment and the time of day you enrolled.
 See your options below.

 - If you chose to start your service today and you signed up before 2 pm, your power will most likely be turned on the same day.